Edchja/cheat-sheet/linux/tools.md

 > :warning: **Warning:** It is true that you are more **anonymous** when using the Tor Browser instead of a normal browser like Chrome or Firefox.
 >
-> But to be more `secure` and `anonymous` while browsing the web with `Tor Browser`, get a good and secure _VPN_.
+> But to be even more `secure` and `anonymous` while browsing the web with `Tor Browser`, get a good and secure _VPN_.
 A good _VPN_ will encrypt your data and hide your IP address as well.
 The possibility of being tracked will be very low and hard to accomplish.

 ## Secure Shell Protocol (SSH)